Hap Moran: Professional

-In 1926 Moran was hired by Frankford Yellow Jackets' Coach Guy Chamberlin, and his first professional game was against Akron, led by Fritz Pollard, the All-American from Brown University, one of the few black players in the NFL.
+In 1926, Moran was hired by Frankford Yellow Jackets' coach Guy Chamberlin, and his first professional game was against the Akron Pros, led by Fritz Pollard, the All-American from Brown University, one of the few black players in the NFL.
 Moran scored Frankford's only points of the game and earned a starting spot as halfback.
 Frankford won the NFL Championship that season, and Moran was their second-highest scorer.

 Moran played the first part of the 1927 season with the Yellow Jackets and was then recruited by the Chicago Cardinals, primarily for his kicking skills.
 He was ranked second in the league for field goals and ninth for points after touchdowns that year.
-In 1928 he played in the backfield for the Pottsville Maroons with John McNally, better known as Johnny Blood.
-After New York Giants' lineman Steve Owen knocked himself unconscious trying to tackle Moran, the Giants invited him to join their team for the last game of the 1928 season.
+In 1928, he played in the backfield for the Pottsville Maroons with Johnny Blood.
+After the New York Giants' lineman Steve Owen knocked himself unconscious trying to tackle Moran, the Giants invited him to join their team for the last game of the 1928 season.
 Moran stayed with the Giants for the next five seasons.

 In the course of his career Moran started at halfback, tailback, wingback, quarterback, blocking back, defensive back and linebacker.

+In 1931, he was the Giants' scoring leader.

+When he retired from the NFL in 1933, he held the league records for the longest run from scrimmage (91 yards against the Packers on November 23, 1930) and most receiving yards in a single game with 114 yards against the Eagles on October 15, 1933.
+His 91-yard run remained a Giants record for 75 years until it was broken by Tiki Barber on December 31, 2005.

+After NFL

-In 1930 Moran set the NFL record for the longest run from scrimmage, in 1931 he was the Giants' scoring leader, and in 1933 he set the NFL record for the most yards receiving in a single game.
-After retiring from the NFL he played for the Paterson Panthers of the American Association, and coached the Panthers in 1936.
+After retiring from the NFL, he played for the Paterson Panthers of the American Association, and coached the Panthers in 1936.
 After his football career, he was a buyer for Western Electric, living in Sunnyside, Queens, New York and coaching a youth football team there.